 Lastly, we realized that the developer community would be key to driving adoption, which is why we donated the original open-source codebase that became Hyperledger Indy.
 And it’s why we’re also leading contributors to the Hyperledger Ursa shared crypto library now used by all Hyperledger projects and the new Hyperledger Aries project for interoperable cross-ledger SSI digital wallets and agents.

 With these three critical pieces in play—the ledger, the standards, and the community—self-sovereign identity became a reality and our true work began.

 We’ve scoured the globe for the top talent in identity, distributed ledger technology, cryptography, trust frameworks, and engineering.

-Our customers and strategic partners span 15 sectors, including technology, government, nonprofit, finance, insurance, communications, and healthcare.
+Our customers and strategic partners span 15 sectors, including technology, government, nonprofit, finance, insurance, communications, healthcare, and travel.